ppy/osu-wiki/wiki/People/Beatmap_Nominators/en.md

 The tables listed below indicate the game mode(s) in which each Beatmap Nominator is formally qualified to nominate.

-_Please note: All BN speak English unless otherwise noted._ Link to the [user group page](https://osu.ppy.sh/groups/28).
+_Please note: All BN speak English unless otherwise noted._ Link to the [full user group page](https://osu.ppy.sh/groups/28) and [probationary user group page](https://osu.ppy.sh/groups/32).

 ### osu!standard